basho/riak_ensemble/doc/Readme.md

 ------------------------------------------------------------
 # Peer states

-Peers are started by the manager process, which periodically checksthe ensemble information in the cluster state for peers belonging to its node but not yet running (1) (2).
+Peers are started by the manager process, which periodically checks the ensemble information in the cluster state for peers belonging to its node but not yet running (1) (2).

 During normal operation, a single peer is in the `leading` state processing client requests and the rest are in `following`.
 Other than that, a peer will be trying to figure out who the leader is, trying to become one or making sure the data in its peer tree is up to date.
-Leaders regularly send  `commit` messages with its latest fact to a quorum of followers, and will generally step down if it fails to get quorum on any operation.
+Leaders regularly send  `commit` messages with their latest fact to a quorum of followers, and will generally step down if it fails to get quorum on any operation.
 Multiple leaders may exist at the same time briefly, but only one will be able to update data succesfully.

 A peer will become a leader in a two phase process: First it needs a quorum of peers to accept its `prepare` message.
 If subsequently a quorum of peers accepts its `new_epoch` message, it starts leading and the peers that accepted it start following.